StevenBlack/vocab/million-dollar-words.md

 ### louche
 Decadent, depraved, seedy and immoral.
 The streets of Saigon during the Viet Nam war were louche; certain bars along the waterfront in port cities are louche.
-You can use the word to describe a person's character, but it's better used to capture an atmos- phere.
+You can use the word to describe a person's character, but it's better used to capture an atmosphere.
 Pronounced LOOSH.

 ### loup